Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 #Format: <username>:<password>
 export PAM_MAT_VALIDATION_CREDENTIALS=

+#The UUID used by PAM to check the read environment credentials.
+#NOTE:currently this is the same uuid as used by the synthetic article monitor resource uuid and so guaranteed to exist.
+export PAM_CREDENTIAL_VALIDATION_UUID

 #to validate content placeholders (link-files) are valid for publication
 #the corresponding delivery cluster mcpm url for a given publish cluster.
 export PAM_MCPM_VALIDATION_URL=